pycage/cargodock/qml/help.md

 Anywhere where you have permission to create new folders, you will see the **New Folder ...** option shown above the folder's contents.
 Tap on it and you will be asked for the name of the new folder to create.
 Accept the dialog in order to create the folder.

-### The other half
+### The other side

-**Cargo Dock** comes with an **other half** as it is a two-paned filemanager.
-Drag the screen horizontally to the left to go to the **right half**.
-Drag the screen to the right to go back to the **left half.**
+**Cargo Dock** comes with an **other side** as it is a two-paned filemanager.
+Drag the screen horizontally to the left to move to the **right side**.
+Drag the screen to the right to move back to the **left side.**

-The glow indicators in the top left corner show you on which of the two halves you currently are.
+The glow indicators in the top left corner show you on which of the two sides you currently are.
 There is also a perforation shown at the edge to the other half.

-You can, for instance, copy files and folders between the two halves.
+You can, for instance, copy files and folders between the two sides.

 ### Selecting files